 - You see flashes of light.

-- There’s a dark shadow in part of your peripheral, or side, vision.
+- There’s a dark shadow or curtain in part of your peripheral, or side, vision.

 - You have trouble seeing.

 - Your eyes hurt.